asndiallo/pantry-pal-server/README.md

 npm start
 ```

 The server will run on port 3000 by default.
 You can change the port by setting the `PORT` environment variable in the `.env` file.
+You can then interact with the server using your application or API client to access the provided endpoints and functionalities.

 ## API Endpoints